cosimograssi95/Plugins/CascadeStatusAll/README.md

 ## Overview

-This plugin implements **cascade retrieval of status and status reason** for a set of parent records and their related children in Microsoft Dataverse.
+This Plugin implements **cascade retrieval of status and status reason** for a set of parent records and their related children in Microsoft Dataverse.
-It is intended to be used in combination with **Power Automate** for performing **bulk status updates** without making any changes directly.
+It is intended to be used in combination with **Power Automate** for performing **bulk status updates** via **bulk messages** or **batch API**.

 The plugin supports advanced scenarios such as:

-- Recursive cascade through N-level child relationships
+- Recursive cascade through N-level child relationships of any type.
-- Audit-based restoration of previous status and status reason
+- Audit-based restoration of previous status and status reason.
-- Entity inclusion/exclusion control
+- Entity inclusion/exclusion control.
-- Handling of complex parent-child relationships
+- Handling of complex parent-child relationships.
-- Intelligent recalculation of status for shared-child scenarios
+- Intelligent recalculation of status for shared-child scenarios.

 ---

 ## How It Works

-Given a list of **parent record GUIDs** and input parameters, the Custom API:
+Given a list of **parent record GUIDs** and input parameters, the Plugin:

-1. Retrieves the **status** and **status reason** for parent records (if configured).
+1. Retrieves the **status** and **status reason** for parent records.
-2. Recursively collects child relationships based on the `publisherPrefix` or inclusion list.
+2. Recursively collects child relationships based on the `publisherPrefix` or `entitiesLogicalNamesToInclude`.
-3. Collects the **current or previous states** of all related records, depending on flags.
+3. Collects the **current or previous states** of all related records, depending on `shouldRestorePreviousStatus`.
-4. Returns all records and their statuses in a form ready for further use (e.g. Power Automate).
+4. Returns all records and their statuses in a expando object, ready for further use.

 > ⚠️ The plugin does **not perform any updates**.
 It only returns the required records and data.